fmi/ruby-style-guide/README.md

 # Prelude

-> Style is what separates the good from the great. <br/>
-> -- Bozhidar Batsov

 One thing has always bothered me as Ruby developer - Python developers have a great programming style reference ([PEP-8](http://www.python.org/dev/peps/pep-0008/)) and we never got